jdorkman301/SimpleCompiler/README.md

 # SimpleCompiler
 This was a school project I did at UMSL.
-It is a simple compiler written in C++ that takes the source `*.fs17` and outputs `out.asm` files that run on a virtual machine for most Linux-based distros
+It is a simple compiler written in C++ that takes the source `*.fs17` and outputs `out.asm` files that run on a virtual machine for most Linux-based distros.
+The virtual machine was written by Cezary Janikow.
+Here is his website http://www.cs.umsl.edu/~janikow/

 ## Input Language Definition